ESD Valve System

 About the ZE-ESD Module

-The system is self-contained and capable of achieving up to 118,000 Lbf or 131,000 in-lbs depending on the type of valve being actuated and subject to their size.
+The ZE-ESD Module integrated to an appropriate valve actuator is capable of achieving up to 118,000 Lbf or 131,000 in-lbs depending on the type of valve being actuated and subject to their size.
 Exposure to harsh conditions is another challenge that ESD valve actuators must withstand.
+Note, the ZE-ESD Module is only a hydraulic source and needs an actuator to produce thrust/torque.

-For this reason, the ZE-ESD system has been engineered to operate in ambient temperatures as low as -50C and as high as +40C, with an environmental protection to IP66 and certified for hazardous area classification.
+For this reason, the ZE-ESD system has been engineered to operate in ambient temperatures as low as -50C and as high as +40C, with an environmental protection to IP66 and and certified for use in hazardous areas.

 How The ZE-ESD Valve System Works?

-This self-contained ZE-ESD system can be used in rotary or linear valves and consists of a hydraulic manifold block, a leak compensating accumulator, a small reservoir, and a hydraulic hand pump.
+This self-contained ZE-ESD system can be used in conjunction with linear or rotary valve actuators and consists of a hydraulic manifold block, a leak-compensating accumulator, a small reservoir, and a hydraulic hand pump.

-In normal operation the system keeps the valve in its “normal” or “operational” position, locked in place as it is connected to a double–acting actuator.
+In normal operation, the system holds the valve in its “normal” or “operational” position, locked in place as it is connected to a doubleacting actuator.
 No additional pressure or energy is needed to compress a spring.
-This design helps to reduce pressure losses, inspections, and cost.
+This design helps to reduce pressure losses, inspections, and costs.

-In the event of a failure triggered by the ESD signal, the system will use the stored hydraulic pressure in an accumulator to move the valve to the desire failure position ensuring a safe automatic system without the need of external power.
-This system is designed to minimize maintenance and built for heavy–duty industrial applications to actuate valves with high thrusts and torque.
+In the event of a failure triggered by the ESD signal, the system will use the stored hydraulic pressure in the accumulator to move the valve to the desired failure position, ensuring a safe automatic system without the need for external power.
+This system is designed to minimize maintenance and is built for heavyduty industrial applications to actuate valves with high thrusts and torques.